Caloptilia alnicolella

-Caloptilia alnicolella is a moth of the family Gracillariidae.
-It is known from Quebec and the United States (Colorado and Maine).
+Caloptilia alnicolella is a species of moth in the family Gracillariidae.
+It is known from Canada (Quebec) and the United States (Colorado and Maine).

 The larvae feed on Alnus species.
 They mine the leaves of their host plant.
 The mine starts as a small, tentiform mine on the underside of the leaf.
 Later, the tip of a leaf is rolled downward.